Oil Ticks Up as Hurricane Approaches Texas

-Oil prices advanced Friday as investors tried to gauge the impact of a hurricane hurtling toward the Texas coast.
+Oil prices advanced Friday in volatile trading, as investors tried to gauge the impact of a hurricane hurtling toward the Texas coast.

 Continue Reading Below

-Harvey is the first major hurricane to hit Texas since 2008, and the market is reacting differently than it has to other storms.
-In previous years, the interruption to offshore oil production in the Gulf has caused prices to spike dramatically.
-Now, as more oil production has shifted onshore to shale formations, the greatest impact may be to fuel making and exports.

-"Until now hurricanes have not directly threatened the infrastructure and production associated with the U.S. shale-inspired export boom," Barclays analysts wrote in a research note Friday.
-"We think that the flooding impact of Hurricane Harvey could make it more destructive to U.S. crude and product supplies as well as port facilities than the market is currently assuming."
+Hurricane Harvey is gaining strength and is expected to reach the Texas coastline by Friday evening or Saturday.
+The storm is the first hurricane to hit Texas since 2008 and is expected to dump 15 to 25 inches of rain on the region.

-Oil prices initially fell as the threat of the storm became clear Thursday, dropping about 2% amid concerns that refiners in the storm's path would halt operations and stop churning as much crude into fuel.
+Oil's move higher reverses some of Thursday's 2% loss, which was driven by concerns that refiners in the storm's path would halt operations and stop churning as much crude into fuel.

 Continue Reading Below